 Lack of Aspiration

 Aspirations direct you in the direction of your desired well-being.
 When we see our partners progressing toward their goals, we find them more desirable because we see them becoming more confident and assured in their own skin.
-It can be very discouraging to have a partner who is unable to move towards their independent aspirations or to recognize their own uniqueness.
+It can be very discouraging to have a partner who cannot move towards their independent aspirations or recognize their own uniqueness.
 If you’re looking for a go-getter, someone who doesn’t have a plan may be a deal-breaker.

 I don’t believe them.